There’s something that many of us chile growers have in common, which isn’t very pleasant…

 Forums are one of my favorite ways of getting rare pepper seeds because the members have personally grown the peppers and can give you valuable tips for success.
 People who sell seeds on these sites are usually outstanding vendors because they are dedicated growers who know reputation is everything.

-(Just a side note: before posting a seed request, join the community and write a couple of posts first.
+(Tip: Before posting a seed request, register with the community and join in some discussions first.
 Existing members are more likely to be receptive to your requests if you show that you’re someone who wants to participate in the forum and isn’t just passing through.)

 If Your Pepper Seeds Still Don’t Grow True To Type